- Solutions to the weekly invitation limit

 - LinkedIn sends an invitation to the specified email address on your behalf.

-Here is the link to the article with more detailed instructions on how to set it up: How to invite contacts by email when the weekly invitation limit is reached
+As an alternative, you can set up a separate campaign for this type of workaround.
+Here is the link to the article with more detailed instructions on how to set it up: How to invite contacts by email when the weekly invitation limit is reached.

 Alternative ways to reach out to your leads